raham24/AirSecure/README.md

 ## Overview

 AirSecure is a production-ready authentication system built on Next.js and PostgreSQL.
 It provides a secure, scalable foundation for web applications requiring user authentication, featuring JWT-based security with HttpOnly cookies and a clean, responsive UI powered by Material UI.
+It acts as a front-end for our Machine Learning and Hardware based tool for flagging RougeAps and Evil Twin networks.

 ## Features